esprittvnetwork-svg/soverain/README.md

 This app is ready for deployment on Streamlit Community Cloud or other platforms.

 ## Author
-Ava Gabrielle Wise — Visionary, Architect, and Steward of Soverain
+Gabrielle — Visionary, Architect, and Steward of Soverain